Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 Why is this necessary?
 Due to many reasons, it is needed.

-However, the new layer creation is not a big deal.
+However, the new layer creation is a minor deal.

-It would be best if you work on the new layer.
+It would be best if you worked on the new layer.

-Zoom in is one of the mandatory things that need to be followed when working with the clone stamp tool.
-If you look at the tutorials, you will find that zoom in is used in every tutorial.
-Even if zoom in requires 100%, don’t hesitate to do it.
-Zoom in will allow you to work precisely.
-Moreover, to get a natural and indistinguishable look, zoom in is necessary.
+Zoom-in is a mandatory thing that must be followed when working with the clone stamp tool.
+Looking at the tutorials, you will find that zoom-in is used in every tutorial.
+Even if zoom-in requires 100%, don’t hesitate to do it.

 - Smaller brush size: Press [ left bracket